jsjoeio/react-native-template-echobind/README.md

 - default Fastlane scripts for icon generation
 - global styles and colors
 - react-navigation preconfigured with a common setup

-🤖 CI / Deployment:

-- CircleCI preconfigured for React Native.
-Fast build times!
-- Fastlane lanes for alpha, beta, and production releases.
-These should be run on CI only!
-- AppCenter integration for easy alpha distribution

 ## Setup